tonysm/jigsaw.tonysm.com/source/_posts/2021-05-09-double-dispatch.md

 }
 ```

 Our tests should be green now.
 Uhm... it looks weird, right?
 Let's add another enemy and see if it this design still works.
 Our new enemy is a Borg Cube.
-Borgs will assimilate any spaceship (resistance is futile.)
+Borgs will assimilate any spaceship (resistance is futile).

 Let's start with a test for the Shuttle facing the Borg Cube: